 - applying a special condition in order to grant registration that might otherwise have been refused.

-If you estimate less than 50 per cent of fundraising proceeds will be distributed to beneficiaries, your registration will be subject to a public disclosure condition, which will apply to all fundraising activities it conducts.
+If you estimate that less than 50 per cent of fundraising proceeds will be distributed to beneficiaries, your registration will be subject to a public disclosure condition, which will apply to all fundraising activities it conducts.

-For example, if you estimate 40 per cent of funds raised will go to the nominated beneficiary, you might be registered with the condition that you:
+For example, if you estimate that 40 per cent of funds raised will go to the nominated beneficiary, you might be registered with the condition that you:

 - tell prospective donors, either in person or in writing, ‘the fundraiser estimates that 40 per cent of funds donated to the fundraiser will be distributed to beneficiaries’